jlleongarcia/jlleongarcia/content/blog/py-z-vacations.md

 * https://github.com/spliit-app/spliit

-Spliit is a free and open-source alternative to Splitwise, aimed at simplifying expense sharing among friends and family.
+Spliit is a free and **open-source alternative to Splitwise**, aimed at simplifying expense sharing among friends and family.

 It addresses the need for a user-friendly platform to manage shared expenses without the hassle of ads or fees.